LDS Consultant Planner

 You can help family history consultants achieve skills and competencies needed to assist family history center visitors with essential tasks.
 This training is usually divided into multiple sessions, according to your needs.

-Trackers—Print Tracker sheets from The Family History Guide for each consultant, matching the Project being taught.
+- Trackers—Use the Online Tracker (Training > Online Tracker) or print tracker sheets from The Family History Guide for each consultant, matching the Project being taught.
 Then have the consultants mark their current skill levels for each Choice as a pre-assessment.

 After a Course

 - Pass out a course evaluation sheet to gather course feedback.

 - Have the consultants update their Tracker sheets to reflect what they learned in the training.
 They can keep the Tracker sheets and send you copies to monitor ongoing progress.
 For details, see the Track Progress page.

 - Work with consultants to pass off Choices covered in The Family History Guide.

 - Scenarios—Design problem-solving scenarios ("Suppose a visitor comes in and asks ...") and try them out with your training staff.